alt-ctrl-code/home/CONFIGURATION.md

 From our definition, we said application configuration is static or immutable contextual information that is provided on application bootstrap.
 So it follows that updating system parameters after bootstrap is _no longer the concern of your application configuration design_.
 Said differently, configuration is by definition &ndash; _not dynamic_.
-So it follows that it's a good design rule to separate initial bootstrap configuration from any runtime updates to dynamic application service flags and parameters.
+So it follows that it's a good design rule to separate initial bootstrap configuration from any runtime updates to dynamic application flags and parameters.

 > __Good Design Rule:__  separate initial bootstrap configuration from runtime updates to dynamic application service
 > flags or parameters.

-A good pattern is to fetch and set initial application service  parameter values from the application configuration facade, rather than fetching directly from the config each time.
 The use of the [LoggerRegistry](https://github.com/craigparra/alt-logger/blob/master/LoggerRegistry.js) by the `LoggerFactory` in the [Logging](./LOGGING.md) trail is a good example of this separation; if the `ConfigurableLogger` were to rely on the immutable configuration values, we would not be able to alter our logger category levels at run time, which we definitely want to do.

+More generally speaking, it is also a good pattern to fetch and set initial application parameter values only one-time from the application configuration facade, rather than in-line fetching from the config facade every time they are used.

-> __Good Design Rule:__  fetch and set initial application service parameter values from the application configuration facade,
+> __Good Design Rule:__  fetch and set initial application parameter values from the application configuration facade,
-> rather than fetching directly from the facade each and every time.
+> rather than inline fetching from the facade each and every time.

 Note, and this is _important_, a fetch and set pattern (as described above) does not dictate _how_ you achieve those dynamic updates, and it is _not the concern of your application configuration design_.
-Polling Launch Darkly, or some other configuration service, or exposing an API interface to tweak a system parameter are user stories with complex application integration patterns, all of which increase the entropy of your application architecture, and the complexity of your human operational interface (e.g., where do I go to increase logs level again?).
+Polling Launch Darkly, or some other configuration service, or exposing an API interface to tweak a system parameter are user stories with complex application integration patterns, all of which increase the entropy of your application architecture, and the complexity of your human operational interface.

 They sure are cool and super-interesting concerns, but let's park them for later.